iarondon3/End-to-End-Retail-Data-Ecosystem/02-Distributed-Architecture/sharding_architecture.md

 For massive transactional tables, we modified the primary keys to include the Country ID (`id_pais`) to enforce data locality.

 * **Shard Key:** `id_pais` (Country ID).
 * **Goal:** Co-location.
-All sales, details, and products for "Mexico" must live on the same physical node.
+All sales, details, and products for a specific country must live on the same physical node.

 ```sql
 -- 1. Modify Primary Keys to include the Distribution Column